digitalocean/container-blueprints/DOKS-wordpress/README.md

 rwx-storage                  openebs.io/nfsrwx           Delete          Immediate           false                  84m
 ```

-Now, we have created the StorageClass named rwx-storage to dinamically privision shared volume on top of DigitalOcean Block Storage Volume.
+Now, you have created the StorageClass named rwx-storage to dinamically privision shared volume on top of DigitalOcean Block Storage Volume.

 ## Installing WordPress